eplarocco/Food-Image-Recognition-Web-App/README.md

 ## Challenges I ran into

 While food image data sets are available on kaggle and other sources, none can be leveraged for commercial use.
 Thus, creating a data collection method using Google Images that was representative of user images (which will likely be blurrier, darker, angled, etc. compared to more professional photos included in Google Images) was my first main challenge.
+Next, I was unable to achieve an accuracy rate of more than around 50-60% most likely due to the lack of data I had collected.
+There are only about 150 images per category.
+However, 50-60% is still well above a random guess baseline and a good start for alleviating time on part of the user.
+Lastly, I wanted to create a basic web app with flask but that was beyond my scope for the weekend.

 **Unsolved Bugs:** CallFetchImage2.py is returning slightly more images then I specify but the printed response I have for bug-checking is returning the correct amount of responses.
 Additionally, the search term “pizza” makes it crash.